Owlessa/WIST/README.md

 If you haven't already, please check out the page for [KreatE](https://www.nexusmods.com/skyrimspecialedition/mods/83757 "by LonelyKitsuune").

-You can open the KreatE GUI by hitting "Home".
+You can open the KreatE GUI by hitting `Home` key.

 KreatE will allow you to adjust the your lighting settings in real time.
+Make area brighter or darker to fit your gameplay preferences.

 ## Playing the List